 Henaratgoda Garden is a completely tropical one, scarcely above sea-level, and in a wet steaming climate which varies little.
 It is about three-quarters of a mile from the Railway Station of the same name on the Colombo-Kandy Railway.
 Many of the plants grown there flourish with far greater luxuriance than at Pérádeniya, and others can be cultivated there only.
-Here may be seen growing, pepper (Piper nigrum), gambir (Uncaria Gambier), kola-nut (Cola acuminata), a large plantation of Para rubber (Hevea brasiliensis), mangosteen (Garcinia Mangostana), a flourishing young coco-de-mer (Lodoicea sechellarum) planted in 1884, and many other interesting tropical species.
-It was opened in 1876 for the accommodation of the newly-introduced india-rubbers from South America, and is thirty-nine acres in extent.
+It was opened in 1876, and is 39 acres in extent.